The FDA sets clear requirements for human factors engineering (HFE) and usability engineering of medical devices.

 Without potential harm, a use error is therefore not a use error from the FDA’s perspective.

-4.2.2 Documentation synergy
+4.2.2 Documentation Synergy

 A smart approach to documentation: